hexbatch/apple-core/v1/docs/layers/g-interaction-layers/communication.md

-# Boards
+# Communication

-Are an api for connecting to agents for email, chat and board systems.
-This ranges from bulletin boards to live chats to emails.
+Are an api for connecting to agents for email, chat and communication systems.
+This ranges from bulletin communications to live chats to emails.
 The agents convert any incoming to an item,

 The user can reply to the item and then an action on that item has a remote that calls this api.